henry2004y/CFDnotes/chap4/index.md

 ρ, ρux, ρuy, ρE = phi[:,q]' * coef_PVE[:,:,k]
 ```
 which is equivalent to evaluate each quantity separately, but 2x faster.

+Usually you don't need to worry too much about the temporary scalar allocation within loops; however, it is a good practice to check if you are not sure.

+## More Things to Try

+* The code I have now is based on unstructured triangular mesh.
+It should be pretty easy to convert that to a structured rectangular mesh, with a different set of basis functions described in the note.

+* Curved boundary: not so interesting me at the moment because I am not doing high fidelity boundary layer simulations, but may be important if I have a chance to work on that in the future.

+* Diffusion: DG has been practically proved to work well on advection problems, while CG is known to work well on diffusion problems.
+For fluid simulations, we are more interested in advection than diffusion, but we still need to include the diffusion terms.
+I need to be more familiar in this treatment.